 Both Doll Kind and Hall’s myths about Raggedy Ann’s origins were well circulated, and Marcella’s death is an integral part of the doll’s apocrypha.
 However, Johnny Gruelle filed his patent for the dolls on 28 May 1915 and received it on 7 November 1915.
 Marcella coincidentally passed away on 8 November 1915, one day after her father’s patent was granted.

 Given that Gruelle filed the patent several months before his daughter died, it is impossible that he created the dolls as a response to his daughter’s death.
-Raggedy Ann was created long before Marcella received any vaccinations, became ill, or died.
+Raggedy Ann was in the works long before Marcella received any vaccinations, became ill, or died.